 However, in this particular case it really sounds more like she’s reacting to something that’s going on inside of her, not something that her husband is doing.
 Many of us start marriage with baggage.
 We’re insecure.
 We worry we’re not attractive.
 We worry no one will really want to stay with us for life.
 We worry our marriage will end up like our parents’ marriage did.
 And so when we see someone who seems like a threat, we go overboard.

-The issue, though, is with you, not with your husband and not with this woman.
+The issue, though, is with you, not with your husband and not with his female co-worker.

 In this case, talking and praying with a friend through some of your insecurities and fears, and especially talking with a counselor about some of the insecurities you may have from brokenness in childhood, is likely a good idea.
 Perhaps the whole reason that this episode is happening is to give you a jolt, or a kick in the pants, to deal with something.
 God doesn’t want you to be insecure, and He doesn’t want you paralyzed with fear.
 He wants you healed.
 If you’re over-reacting to something, it’s a sign that something’s wrong, and that there’s healing to be done.
 That’s perfectly okay.
 There’s nothing wrong with having issues; there’s only something wrong with refusing to work on your issues.

 So find someone to talk to who can guide you through figuring out the root of your insecurities.
 A licensed counselor is probably best, and many churches can direct you to someone if they don’t have one on staff.
 But do deal with this!